top of page

 EEG and MRI biomarkers for Alzheimer’s disease.
 Collaborative partners include Cognision (USA-based industry partner), the Multimedia/Multimodal Signal Enhancement and Analysis Lab (MUSAE) lab (based within the Institut National de la Recherche Scientifique, University of Quebec, Canada).

 Cognitive and electrophysiological biomarkers of Alzheimer’s disease.
-Collaboration with Dr Mario Parra of the Applied Cognition Lab (UoS) and Kerry Kilborn (University of Glasgow [UoG]).
+Collaboration with Dr Mario Parra of the Applied Cognition Lab (UoS) and Kerry Kilborn (University of Glasgow).

 Investigating the relationship between neurobiology, and cognitive and neuropsychiatric symptoms in neurodegenerative disease.
-Collaboration with Prof Annalena Venneri and Dr Matteo De Marco (University of Sheffield).
+Collaboration with Prof Annalena Venneri and Dr Matteo De Marco (Brunel University of London).

 Developing blood-based biomarkers for dementia.
 Doctoral student: Zanib Panni.
 Collaborators include Dr Matthew Baker (ClinSpec Dx), Dr Terry Quinn (University of Glasgow), Dr Fabricio Oliveira, Eduardo Ferreira Castro-Neto, Sandro Luiz de Andrade Matas, Paulo Henrique Ferreira Bertolucci, Maria da Graça Naffah-Mazzacoratti (Universidade Federal de São Paulo [UNIFESP], Brazil).